Erehmaryann/calculator/README.md

 # calculator

-This is a basic calculator
+This is a basic calculator.

 It has the ability to perform calculations.
 It has the clear button that resets back to zero and it also has the ability to enter in a bunch of numbers.